 A duvet cover is a protective layer that comes with a closure to protect the duvet.
 A duvet cover not only changes the look of your bed quickly, but they are easy to remove and wash.

-A duvet cover is a type of blanket for your bedding.
+A comfy duvet cover is a type of blanket for your bedding.
+A duvet always require a two distinct piece of bedding.
 A duvet or comforter goes inside it and at the top, it usually has a button, zipper or tie.
 It allows the insert to stay in place.

 To protect or to create a new look, one can place duvet or comforter inside a duvet cover.